nixworks/public/news/2010/10/6/index.md

 ##### United Kingdom
 ### [A British embassy car is attacked in Sanaa, the capital of Yemen with three people injured . ](/news/2010/10/6/a-british-embassy-car-is-attacked-in-sanaa-the-capital-of-yemen-with-three-people-injured.md)
-_Context: embassies, Yemen, Sana'a, United Kingdom_
+_Context: Yemen, Sana'a, United Kingdom, embassies_

 ##### U.S. President
 ### [President of the United States Barack Obama awards a Medal of Honor posthumously to Robert James Miller of the US Army Green Berets for "conspicuous gallantry ... at risk of life above and beyond the call of duty" while fighting in the War in Afghanistan on January 25, 2008. ](/news/2010/10/6/president-of-the-united-states-barack-obama-awards-a-medal-of-honor-posthumously-to-robert-james-miller-of-the-us-army-green-berets-for-con.md)
-_Context: War in Afghanistan (2001-present), Robert James Miller, U.S. President, Medal of Honor, Barack Obama, Special Forces_
+_Context: Medal of Honor, War in Afghanistan (2001-present), Robert James Miller, Barack Obama, Special Forces, U.S. President_

 ##### Pusan International Film Festival
 ### [The 15th Pusan International Film Festival started in Pusan, South Korea. ](/news/2010/10/6/the-15th-pusan-international-film-festival-started-in-pusan-south-korea.md)